What We Do

 We create opportunities to leverage expertise, research infrastructure, and unique field and analytical skills that further constructive collaboration within the Northeast and with diverse regional partners.

 Emphasis is placed on working with industry to provide high quality fisheries and environmental data in near real-time to improve:

-We are responsible for coordination; scientific and administrative oversight; peer review; and data archiving for NOAA Fisheries activities supported by Northeast and National Cooperative Research funds, as well as regional Research Set-Aside programs and Congressionally-funded external (non-governmental) cooperative research programs.
+We are responsible for coordination, scientific and administrative oversight, peer review, and data archiving for NOAA Fisheries activities supported by Northeast and National cooperative research funds, as well as Congressionally funded non-governmental cooperative research programs.